 - Apps: The Apps tab displays all sets of apps in a unified window.
 Administrators can view all apps under a single pane of glass.
 It includes all the store, enterprise, web, VPP, and Managed Google apps.

 - Content: The Content tab acts as the warehouse for storing any content – documents, images, or even videos.

 - Admin: The Admin tab houses all the settings that should be configured to deliver the complete management tool.
 Some of these settings include Apple Push Notification Service (APNs), Apple Business/School Manager, Android Enterprise, Active Directory, API, and so on.

 - Get Started: The Get Started pane provides a complete walkthrough of the product to manage endpoints effectively.

 The technicians can onboard directories, enroll devices, configure policies, check compliances, distribute apps, track device locations, and whatnot.
 But before that, you need to set up some basic configurations that may be necessary to execute several management actions.
 Most of these configurations are available on the Admin tab of the UEM console.

 - Sync directories with Hexnode: Integrating Hexnode with your directory servers will seamlessly sync your users, groups, OUs, or domains with the UEM console.
-Hexnode supports the integration with Active Directory, Azure AD, G Suite, and Okta for simplified device enrollment, secured authentication capabilities, and easy group and policy management.
+Hexnode supports the integration with Active Directory, Microsoft Entra ID, G Suite, and Okta for simplified device enrollment, secured authentication capabilities, and easy group and policy management.

 - Set up enrollment request modes: Sending enrollment invites to the users via email or SMS initially requires configuring the email and SMS settings on the portal, respectively.
 If no email server is configured, Hexnode uses its default email server to send emails.